datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

    enabling the special remote will initially fail, but DataLad will adaptively try out other protocols to enable the ora-remote and retrieve file contents.

+Just as expected, the subdatasets are not pre-installed.
+How will subdataset installation work for datasets that exist in a RIA store as well, like ``midterm_project``?
-Just as expected, the subdataset is not pre-installed.
-DataLad cleverly handles subdataset installations from RIA stores in the background, though.
-Instead of specifying a ``ria+`` URL, the location of the subdataset in the RIA store is discovered and used automatically:
+Just as with any other subdataset!
+DataLad cleverly handles subdataset installations from RIA stores in the background: The location of the subdataset in the RIA store is discovered and used automatically:

 .. runrecord:: _examples/DL-101-147-127
    :language: console